CaptMcAwes0me/ftd_acl_packettrace_audit/README.md

 - **Timeouts occurring:** Reduce `ACL_PT_WORKERS` to 8 or lower to decrease system load.
 - **Shadow detection too slow:** This is expected (O(n²) complexity).
 Use only for periodic comprehensive audits.
 - **CSV files not created:** Check permissions on `/var/tmp` or set `ACL_PT_LOG_DIR` to a writable location.
+- **Wrong ports being tested:** Ensure service object-groups are properly defined.
+Check `results_fmc_rule_expansions.csv` to see how rules expanded.
+- **FQDN objects skipped:** FQDNs require DNS resolution (not implemented).
+Rules with only FQDN objects will be skipped with warnings.
+- **Rules showing as "untested":** Check `results_untested.csv` for diagnostic reasons (no ingress interface, empty objects, etc.).
+- **Unique rule count lower than expected:** FMC expands multi-service rules into multiple ACL entries.
+See `results_fmc_rule_expansions.csv`.

 ---